We’ve installed hundreds of roofs

 Does the roof come with a product warranty?

 Every product you buy for your home should have a warranty.
 While most premium asphalt roofs will last somewhere between 12 and 20 years, metal can last more than 60.
-That’s why ASG Metal Roofing provides the industry’s widest choice of performance and product warranties for metal roofing.
+That’s why US Metal Roofing provides the industry’s widest choice of performance and product warranties for metal roofing.

 Are there maintenance costs?